 Problems and Proofing Behavior

 The key to stopping a dog from begging is consistency.
-If you have a puppy who never gets a taste of human food, they won't know how delicious it is and what they're missing.
+If you have a puppy who never gets a taste of human food, it won't know how delicious that food is and what it is missing.
 It's important that anyone who eats around your dog is on the same page.
 Make a rule in your house that no one feeds the dog anything other than its own food and treats.
 When you have visitors, make sure they know this as well.